 10. Turn a Trend Into A Business or Start a Trend

 I was miserable working for what I thought was my dream job.
-I put in years of schooling only to find myself enslaved to a system.
-This system is failing our society, but I found a community that offered a different outlook on life.
+I spent years of schooling only to find myself enslaved to a system.
+This system is failing our society, but I found a community offering a different life outlook.
 We moved into a van, got remote jobs, and started traveling.
-We go to the beach, go biking, and do other things we love intermittent with working remotely every single day.
-We will never lock ourselves into four walls and work ourselves to the core, only to earn a small paycheck for our services ever again.
+We go to the beach, go biking, and do other things we love, even working remotely every single day.
+We will never lock ourselves into four walls and work ourselves to the core only to earn a small paycheck for our services ever again.
 The NEW RICH means you have TIME to spend on yourself, your family, your friends, your community, and your passions, not money to spend on items you think make you happy.
 We ARE happy.

-With our companies, we make owning a home and doing what you love to do at the same time accessible to the public.
+With our companies, we make owning a home and doing what you love to do accessible to the public.
 We do this by building dream homes, just on wheels!
-People are asking themselves more and more each day, “What is this 9:00-5:00 really doing for me if I’m miserable?”
-This way, though, is the new way to live, work, and travel AT THE SAME TIME.
+People are asking themselves more and more each day, “What is this 9:00-5:00 doing for me if I’m miserable?”
+However, this is the new way to live, work, and travel AT THE SAME TIME.

 11. Find A Business Partner In An Existing Business